ros-navigation/navigation2/low_accel_notes.md

 Manipulating Gamma did not seem to have a great impact on this so I'll clip the analysis here and move on.

-Lets do some back of the envelope math.
+Let's do some back of the envelope math.
 We're currently using a STD of 0.2 for linear and angular velocities.
 That would put is within 1 sigma of 0.2 m/s and 0.2 rad/s for each timestep.
 If the timestep is 0.1, then with the acceleration of 0.25 m/s2, we're only actually able to differ by a measly 0.025 m/s, significantly lower than our noised values.
 For 0.2 STD to make sense, we would need to be able to accelerate proportionate to ~ 0.2 m/s (or rad/s) in a single timestep, which amounts to 2 m/s^2, which is totally sane for a normal AMR without low acceleration limits.
 Hence why we have such a value set for Nav2 by default.

 If we reduce the STD to 0.1, we see a pretty big reduction in that noise and still explore far more that we can realistically achieve with the acceleration limits in place.